San Francisco Dog bite Lawyer Help

 Direct answer

-What should I do after a dog bite in California?
+What should I do after a dog bite incident in San Francisco, California?

 What to do after a dog bite in San Francisco